ABTSoftware/SciChart.JS.Examples/Sandbox/demo-react-scichart/Readme.md

     pointMarker: new Ellips§ePointMarker(wasmContext, { width: 11, height: 11, fill: "#fff" }),
     animation: new SweepAnimation({ duration: 300, fadeEffect: true }) }));

+  // Add some interaction modifiers to show zooming and panning sciChartSurface.chartModifiers.add(new MouseWheelZoomModifier(), new ZoomPanModifier(), new ZoomExtentsModifier());

   return sciChartSurface;
 }